clumb3r/senditspammer/README.md

 # senditspammer
 Sendit spammer using python and selenium.
 I created this project in a few hours.
 If something breaks or you have ideas create a pull request or message me on discord. clumber#7126

+NOTE: This repo was created for educational purposes only.
+Spamming is illegal in many regions.
+I do not condone the use of this code for any illegal purposes.

 * WIthout the proper installation of chromedriver the application will close.
 * Using more then 1-3 threads can have the opposite effect on low end hardware.
 * Selenium does NOT have built in threading support.